Including a few servings of fruits for digestion in your daily diet is an easy and effective way to keep things moving through your digestive tract.

-I chat a lot about ways to improve digestion, how to make it more efficient, tips to decrease bloating, how to have regular bowel movements, and so much more.
-It’s also a topic I love talking about, I mean hey, I went to school to talk about both the in’s and out’s related to our health and digestion is a crucial topic to be on your radar.
+I chat a lot about ways to improve digestion with my clients, including how to make it more efficient, decrease bloating, promote regularity, and so much more.
+Believe it or not, it’s also a topic I love talking about.
+I mean hey, I went to school to talk about both the ins and outs related to our health, and digestion is a crucial topic that should be on your radar.

 Top 5 Fruits for Digestion

 Just 1 cup of raspberries contains 8 grams of fiber, which is nearly a third of the fiber that most of us need for the entire day.
 Raspberries are also lower in sugar than most fruits, which can be a great choice for anyone watching their blood sugar levels, including diabetics or those on a fat loss plan.